Broken Pipes and Water Damage

 Underground pipes are susceptible to damage from tree roots and soil shifting.
 Tree roots on your property can grow underneath your home or toward underground pipes, potentially puncturing water or sewage pipes.

-Alternatively, soil can become unstable if construction is happening nearby, and an underground pipe may be impacted.
+Alternatively, soil can become unstable if construction occurs nearby, and an underground pipe may be impacted.
 Soil can also shift over time due to erosion or other geological factors.

 If you notice water pooling on your property but can’t see an obvious source, you may have an underground pipe that burst due to tree roots or soil shifting.
 Locate this pipe and remediate the problem as quickly as possible.
 Always do so under the guidance of a professional.